1coderookie/KobraGoNeoInsights/docs/hardware/hw_index.md

 Mods or STL files which don't fit in a special 'area' of the printer that I made a subchapter about can be found in the subchapter "Other" (like e.g. raisers for the whole printer to stand higher).

 Because you're entering the hardware part right now, there is something I really want to recommend to you and I cannot emphasize it enough:
-*before you even start printing anything, check the whole construction first.
-Check the whole frame if everything is square, rectangular and perpendicular, check all screws, bolts, belts, wheels, electrical connectors - really just everything.
-And (really important): also disassemble the lead screw system, clean it and lubricate it and pay attention to vertical alignment when reassembling.*
+*before you even start printing anything, check the whole construction first.*
+*Check the whole frame if everything is square, rectangular and perpendicular, check all screws, bolts, belts, wheels, electrical connectors - really just everything.*
+*And (really important): also disassemble the lead screw system, clean it and lubricate it and pay attention to vertical alignment when reassembling!*

 You might think now "Why should I waste my time with that?
 I assembled the **Go** by myself / I got the preassembled **Neo** and why should I even disassemble the lead screw system?!?" - and I understand that.
 Sure, you want to dive right into the beautiful ocean of 3D printing.
 And you will.
 But as with jumping into the unknown ocean from a cliff high above, you need to assure that everything is safe.
 And in this case with your new 3D printer it's actually not only that.
 The point is: even if you got the preassembled **Neo**, not everything might be assembled and mounted correctly.
 Some bolts or screws might not be tight enough or might be overtightened.
 The wheels might be too loose or too tight, same with the belts.
 And about the lead screw: just touch it.
 Does it feel kinda wet and oily, or does it feel more sticky and resinous instead?
 I'd bet it's more the last.
 And especially this will lead to a pretty quick wear out (in this case of the anti-backlash nut) and weird artifacts on your prints (due to the inconsistent movement) which will drive you crazy after hours of calibration prints.

 Just to show you what I'm talking about, look at the following pictures of the Y axis frame.
 There you can see that even when using the 'precut' mounting areas, you still have a *huge* amount of play and you can actually mount the frame completely crooked.
-The first two pictures I took for showing you the maximum deviations which are possible - the thirs picture shows you the y-axis how it came *preassembled* from the manufacturer - now imagine me trying to get an almost perfect print out if..
+The first two pictures I took for showing you the maximum deviations which are possible.
+The third picture shows you the y-axis how it came *preassembled* from the manufacturer - now imagine me trying to get an almost perfect print out it..

 ![Y-axis crooked 1](../assets/images/baseframe_y-crooked1_web.jpg)